brickcamp/website/README.md

 **BrickCamp** is a visual dictionary for LEGO`®` building techniques.

-The vision of this project is to become a timeless point of reference for this and related stuff.
-Currently, it is still in heavy development.
+I envision it to be a timeless point of reference for this and other LEGO`®` related stuff.
+Currently, this project is still in beta stage.

 ## Foundation